FreeRADIUS/freeradius-server/.github/ISSUE_TEMPLATE/other_report.md

 It is **NOT** a bug report if your configuration simply does not work.
 Ask for help on the [users mailing list](https://freeradius.org/support/).

 If you post those issues here that fall into the above categories, they will be closed and locked.
 Repeat offenders will be BANNED.

+If you are _sure_ that the question you have does not fall into any of the above categories, and would not be better answered by posting to the [mailing lists](https://freeradius.org/support/) remove this template, and remove the "other" tag.
+If you do not, your issue will be automatically closed.

 # PLEASE READ THE ABOVE NOTICE - DO NOT SUBMIT THIS ISSUE HERE